brettgenoe/brett-genoe-construction-connect/README.md

 ### User Profile

 Primarily there will be two types of users/profiles.
-One for employees who are able to post jobs, and one for potential employees, who can get in contact with employers.
+One for employees who are able to post jobs, and one for potential employees, who can get in contact with employers and see the potential listings.

 ### Features

 The main features for an employers standpoint would be the ability to post jobs, including the location to be placed on a map.
 The employeers would be able to search, depending on location, and potentially update their resume online to send directly to employer.

 ## Implementation

 ### Tech Stack

-In this capstone, I will use: HTML, CSS, Sass, JavaScript, React, Node.js, Express, Axios, mySQL, GitHub and I'm sure more to come.
+In this capstone, I will use: HTML, CSS, Sass, JavaScript, React, Node.js, Express, Axios, mySQL, GitHub.
+I'm sure I will use more and add as they come.

 ### APIs

 My main API will be a mapping API which I will get from the Google Maps API.
+I will use Mapbox as a backup

 ### Sitemap